Abik1221/To_Do_Dapp_Project/README.md

 ### **Target Audience**
 - **Developers**: Explore blockchain integration patterns.
-- **End Users**: Manage tasks in a trustless, decentralized environment.
+- **End Users**: Manage tasks in a trustless, in a completely decentralized environment.

 ---